CodingChessVariants/codingchessvariants.github.io/source/tutorials/tutorialIntroduction.rst

   - The king can be checked and must move when it is in check.
   - The same piece cannot be moved twice in a row.
   - There is no castling or enpassant.
-  - Pawns must promote to a rook, bishop or elephant once it reaches the last rank
+  - Pawns must promote to a rook, bishop or alfil once it reaches the last rank

 The game ends when:
   - A player wins once they takes all the opponents pawns